Xinhui Chen Pi: A Guide to Aged Mandarin Peel

 A note from Joanne

 We live in Tasmania, and winters here are cold and wet.
-In China, drinking something warm and citrusy on a rainy day is a common habit — Chen Pi tea is one of the go-to choices when the weather turns.
-We started drinking it ourselves at home, and after a while we thought: if we enjoy this so much in the Tassie cold, other people here probably would too.
+In China, drinking something warm and citrusy on a rainy day is a common habit.
+Chen Pi tea is one of those cups that feels right when the weather turns.

-If you're curious, the 5g sample ($5) is enough for a few brews to see if you like the flavour.
+If you're curious, the 5g sample is enough for a few brews to see if you like the flavour.
 For more citrus tea options, our orange tea collection includes this alongside Rose Mandarin White — a blend of aged Chen Pi, white tea, and rose petals.

 Common questions about Chen Pi